Green That Life

 Photo by Genaro Servín from Pexels

-Let’s face it: the Trump administration is vigorously rolling back scores of environmental protections and regulations.
-I find it gut wrenching to learn how so many of the administration’s decisions – such as the one to open Alaska’s Arctic National Wildlife Refuge to oil drilling – can permanently affect our air and water quality, biodiversity, and natural open spaces.
+Let’s face it: for years, the Trump administration had vigorously rolled back scores of environmental protections and regulations.
+Although the current administration is actively working to reinstate environmental protections, I find it gut-wrenching to learn how so many of the previous administration’s actions caused permanent damage to air and water quality, biodiversity, and natural open spaces.

 Fear for Your Children’s Future